JakubD-AVX/aviatrix-route-approval-check-python-script-v2/README.md

 - there are new pending CIDRs advertised from BGP Peer,
 - some pending CIDRs have been removed.

 The "golden list CIDRs" are kept in **golden_list** folder.
+For Gateway that operates in "Connection Mode":
-There 1 file required per each BGP connection and this file must be created before running the script:
+- there 1 file required per each BGP connection and this file must be created before running the script:
 - transit-gw-name_connection_connection-name_approved_cidr_list_golden_list.csv
   The purpose of the file is to keep a list of all approved CIDRs.
+For Gateway that operates in "Gateway Mode":
+- there 1 file required per Gateway and this file must be created before running the script:
+- transit-gw-name_Gateway-Mode_approved_cidr_list_golden_list.csv
+  The purpose of the file is to keep a list of all approved CIDRs.

 The script can be scheduled to be run every day or even multiple times a day.
-During the script execution the following 4 files are created in **temp_files** folder for each BGP connection:
+During the script execution the following 4 files are created in **temp_files** folder for each BGP connection (in case "Connection Mode" is used):
 - transit-gw-name_connection_connection-name_approved_cidr_list_date_yyyy-mm-dd.csv
   The purpose of the file is to keep a list of all approved CIDRs.
 - transit-gw-name_connection_connection-name_pending_cidr_list_date_yyyy-mm-dd.csv